kindly-ai/sharepoint-extension-lk/README.md

 ## kindly-chat-extension

-This is an example Sharepoint extension to load Kindly.
+This is an example Sharepoint extension to add Kindly Chat to Sharepoint.
 The approach is based on [a migration path for legacy sharepoint scripts](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions).

-Use can use this code as a basis for your own Sharepoint installation.
-Before deploying you need to your bot key in `src/extensions/kindlyChatExtension/KindlyChatExtensionApplicationCustomizer.ts`.
-This is the same bot you find on app.kindly.ai under _Connect -> Publish -> Kindly Chat_.
+Use this code as a basis for your own Sharepoint installation.
+To deploy you first need update your bot key in `src/extensions/kindlyChatExtension/KindlyChatExtensionApplicationCustomizer.ts`.
+Locate your bot key on app.kindly.ai under _Connect -> Publish -> Kindly Chat_.

 ## Install
 ```bash